 Procurement versus commissioning of goods and services: The level of agility and dynamic of involvement of private stakeholders in the process of acquiring digital goods and services

 Procurement is a key area of focus in Lebanon's digital transformation.
 The Government of Lebanon is making the effort to avoid pitfalls such as lack of budgets for sustainability and recurring costs.
 It is reviewing procurement laws and processes and looking to the implementation and use of efficient e-procurement.
 It has also made procurement a Key Performance Area (KPA 6.2) in order to expand the utilisation of public e-procurement activities across the Lebanese economy.
 It will also continue to engage in pre-commercial procurement to facilitate innovation, and partner with industry players to increase the share of the national ICT industry in public and donor-funded procurement.
 Under the legislation, the parliament has enacted the Public-Private Partnership Law that encapsulates modern public procurement procedures and practices and starts capacity building with public procurement.
 The Government of Lebanon has in place good strategies and approaches to the procurement of digital goods and services in an agile and dynamic way – covering funding, partnerships and training.
-Rampant corruption may threaten the efficacy of procurement at an operational level.
+In 2020, OMSAR launched its e-Procurement Platform based on open data that covers the full procurement cycle in an adaptable manner based on existing regulations and rules.
+It allows suppliers, contracts and consultants to participate freely in procuring in Lebanon.
+However, rampant corruption may threaten the efficacy of procurement at an operational level.
 The Government of Lebanon should focus on the governance of the e-Procurement Platform and further digitalisation of procurement processes.

 Dimension 2.
 Socio-economic factors